-The Arizona Legislature has adopted House Bill 2008.
+The Arizona Legislature has adopted House Bill 2008 (PDF).
 This legislation now pre-empts and requires that local jurisdictions in Maricopa and Pima Counties allow for both the sale and use of permissible consumer fireworks during certain times of the year.

 Scottsdale must now allow for the sale of permissible consumer fireworks from May 20 through July 6 and from Dec.
 10 through Jan.
 3. Additionally, the use of permissible consumer fireworks must be allowed from June 24 through July 6 and from Dec.
 24 through Jan.
 3.

 Listed below are general and Scottsdale specific guidelines and information for Scottsdale residents, visitors, businesses and fireworks vendors.
 If you have specific questions that are not addressed below, please call 480-312-1855.

 On June 3, 2014, the Scottsdale City Council adopted Ordinance #4157 to bring the City’s fireworks ordinance into compliance with state law and to specifically address the use of fireworks in the city.
 This was passed as an emergency measure and is currently in effect.

 The Ordinance also sets specific guidelines, penalties and liability related to the use of consumer fireworks and requires that the following local regulatory items be followed.

 - The sale and use of consumer fireworks is strictly prohibited with the exception of the dates and times previously identified by State Law.

 - The use of permissible consumer fireworks with in the city is still prohibited at all times on all publicly owned properties, which include but is not limited to, city buildings, city parking lots, city parks, public schools and city streets.

 - The use of permissible consumer fireworks is also prohibited on all McDowell Sonoran Preserve and Pinnacle Peak Park properties and all properties located within one mile of these Preserve properties.